nathabee/PomoloBee/docs/WORKLOG.md

   - App - BUG5 detection  : in HistoryImage we could see images in small if they are available locally
   - App - BUG6 detection  : in HistoryImage fetch images that are available remote but not local (if cloud mode)
   - App - BUG7 detection : scroll just on images but no scroll on pending images in imageHistoryScreen
+  - App - BUG8 detection  (Pending) : should not fetch image_default.jpg (is when image created without image => "original_filename": null => use local  image_default.jpg ffetch if not there )
   - App - BUG2, BUG5, BUG6, BUG7 corrected

+---

+### April 24 2025
+- **Hours Worked**: 3 hours
+- **Tasks Completed**:
+  - App - add on : add the imagecard/preview button in ImageHistoryScreen to open SvgMapScreen in read only mode and put a red cross where the image was taken
+  - App - refactor initViewModel into SettingsViewModel, plus initScreen and initDone in mainActivity (see BUG3)

+---

 </details>

+---

 <details>
 <summary>